 7. Keep yourself hydrated

 Yes, along with other ways of keeping the bones and joints healthy, drinking enough water is also essential.
-Cartilage is much helpful in lubricating the bones and joints through synovial fluid which is around 60% water.
+Cartilage is very helpful in lubricating the bones and joints through synovial fluid, which is around 60% water.
 Hence, when your body lacks required water levels, it also damages the joints and bones.
-Lack of required water levels would disturb the production of synovial fluid levels of the body and increase the friction leading to pain in joints as well as cartilage deterioration.
-Again, drinking required water would improve the health of the bones and joints as well as help in avoiding conditions like osteoarthritis, gout, and rheumatoid.
+Lack of required water levels would disturb the production of synovial fluid in the body and increase friction, leading to pain in joints as well as cartilage deterioration.
+Again, drinking the required water would improve the health of the bones and joints as well as help in avoiding conditions like osteoarthritis, gout, and rheumatoid arthritis.

 8. Look for healthy postures

 Yes, the posture you sit or work in also helps to make the bones and joints strong.
-Slumping is a posture that would pressurize the joints and result in neck pain, back pain, shoulder pain, etc. This limits your working range and it becomes difficult for the muscles to reduce the load from the joints.
-An unhealthy posture would also result in misalignment of the spinal cord which can worsen the pain and stress levels of the joint.
+Slumping is a posture that would pressurize the joints and result in neck pain, back pain, shoulder pain, etc. The position limits your working range, and it becomes difficult for the muscles to reduce the load from the joints.
+An unhealthy posture would also result in misalignment of the spinal cord, which can worsen the pain and stress levels of the joint.
 So, keep a watch on your posture and try to sit straight.
-Avoid hunching and slouching as this may damage the joints and bones.
+Avoid hunching and slouching, as such habits may damage the joints and bones.

 Apart from all these, the stress levels are also liable for damaging the bones and joints.
-The inflammatory levels of the body worsen when we are suffering from stress which results in swelling of the joints.
-This also reduces collagen production which is essential for the health of the joints.
+The inflammatory levels of the body worsen when we are suffering from stress, which results in the swelling of the joints.
+This also reduces collagen production, which is essential for the health of the joints.

-Hence, making small changes in the lifestyle and adding required nutrients in your diet can help in keeping the bones and joints strong and healthy.
-You can also talk with your doctor for a proper diet, exercise and supplement routine.
+Hence, making small changes in the lifestyle and adding required nutrients to your diet can help in keeping the bones and joints strong and healthy.
+You can also speak with your doctor about a proper diet, exercise, and supplement routine.

 So, are you also suffering from minor issues regarding your bones and joints?
 It is never too late to start looking after it.
 Take your initiative today itself.